minterpy-project/minterpy/joss/paper.md

-for _all_ continuous functions, it has been demonstrated that if the function is reasonably smooth, the interpolating polynomials do converge at high algebraic rates for common regular (Lipschitz continuous[^lipschitz]) functions and at at geometric rates for analytic functions [@Trefethen2017a].
+for _all_ continuous functions, it has been demonstrated that if the function is reasonably smooth, the interpolating polynomials do converge at high algebraic rates for common regular (Lipschitz continuous[^lipschitz]) functions and at geometric rates for analytic functions [@Trefethen2017a].

 Minterpy shares similar objectives and functionality with Chebfun [@Driscoll2014], a popular MATLAB package[^chebfun-ports] designed for numerical computations